douly20/SlotNotifier/README.md

  * Search vaccines by your pin code.
  * Get desktop notifications when vaccines slots are available
  * Get updated data for slots every 1-minute.
+ * Find vaccines even after shutting down your chrome, once extension has been set to check.

 ## Installation